psf/requests/docs/user/quickstart.rst

 .. admonition:: Note

-    ``timeout`` only effects the connection process itself, not the downloading of the respone body.
+    ``timeout`` only effects the connection process itself, not the downloading of the response body.

 Errors and Exceptions